SSWConsulting/SSW.Rules.Content/rules/install-chatgpt-as-an-app/rule.md

 ---
 type: rule
-title: Do you install ChatGPT as an App on Windows and iOS?
+title: Do you install ChatGPT as an App on Windows and Mobile?
 uri: install-chatgpt-as-an-app
 authors:
   - title: Ulysses Maclaren